New ideas about multiplication of tensorial distributions

-In general relativity we have various results using Colombeau algebras.
-First, we can focus on the distributional Schwarzschild geometry, which is analysed for example in \cite{Schwarzschild}.
-The authors start to work in Schwarzschild coordinates using the special Colombeau algebra and $A^{\infty}(\mathbb{R}^{n})$ classes of mollifiers.
+In general relativity there are many results obtained by the use of Colombeau algebras.
+First, we will focus on the distributional Schwarzschild geometry, which is analysed for example in \cite{Schwarzschild}.
+The authors of \cite{Schwarzschild} start to work in Schwarzschild coordinates using the special Colombeau algebra and $A^{\infty}(\mathbb{R}^{n})$ classes of mollifiers.
 They obtain the delta-functional results (as expected) for the Einstein tensor, and hence also for the stress-energy tensor.
-But in Schwarzschild coordinates there are serious troubles with the embedding of the distributional tensors, since this coordinates do not contain the 0 point.
-As a result, if we look for smooth embeddings we do not obtain an inverse element in Colombeau algebra on the surroundings of 0 for values of $\epsilon$ going to 0 (but there is no problem, if we require that the inverse relation should apply only in the sense of equivalence).
-The progress (see \cite{Schwarzschild}) can be made by turning to Eddington-Finkelstein coordinates.
-The metric is obtained in Kerr-Schild form, in which one is able to compute $R^a{}_b, G^a{}_b$ and hence $T^a{}_b$ (in their (1,1) form, because then the dependence on $g^{\mu\nu}$ has in Eddington-Finkelstein coordinates relatively simple form) as delta-functional objects (which is expected).
+But in Schwarz\-schild coordinates there are serious problems with the embedding of the distributional tensors, since these coordinates do not contain the 0 point.
+As a result, if one looks for smooth embeddings, one does not obtain an inverse element in the Colombeau algebra in the neighbourhood of 0 for values of $\epsilon$ close to 0.
+(Although there is no problem, if we require that the inverse relation should apply only in the sense of equivalence.)
+Progress can be made by turning to Eddington-Finkelstein coordinates \cite{Schwarzschild}.
+The metric is obtained in Kerr-Schild form, in which one is able to compute $R^a{}_b, G^a{}_b$ and hence $T^a{}_b$ as delta-functional objects (which is expected).
+(The (1,1) form of the field equations is used since the metric dependence has a relatively simple form in Eddington-Finkelstein coordinates.)
 This result does not depend on the mollifier (see also \cite{Vickers}), but one misses the analysis of the relation between different embeddings given by the different coordinate systems \footnote{It seems that the authors use relations between $R^\mu{}_\nu$ and components of $g^{\mu\nu}$ obtained in Eddington-Finkelstein coordinates by using algebraic tensor computations.
-Then it is not obvious, whether these results can be obtained by computation in the Colombeau algebra using $\approx$ relation, since in such case some simple tricks cannot be in general used (such as substitution).}.

-Even in the case of Kerr geometry there is a computation of $\sqrt{(g')}R^\mu{}_\nu$ (where $g^{ab}=g'^{ab}+fk^{a}k^{b}$) done by Balasin, but this is mollifier dependent (see \cite{Kerr}, or \cite{Vickers}).
+Then it is not obvious, whether these results can be obtained by computation in the Colombeau algebra using the $\approx$ relation, since in such case some simple tricks (such as substitution) cannot in general be used.}.
+Even in the case of Kerr geometry there is a computation of $\sqrt{(g')}R^\mu{}_\nu$ (where $g^{ab}=g'^{ab}+fk^{a}k^{b}$) given by Balasin, but this is mollifier dependent \cite{Kerr, Vickers}.
 Here the coordinate dependence of the results is even more unclear.